 RELS 2305 World Religions

-An introduction to the study of religion.
-The theme may vary, but the course will highlight central issues that arise in studying religion from the academic standpoint – for example: the definition of religion, its characteristic features and functions, the “insider” vs. “outsider” perspective, the challenges that arise in comparing religions, and attempts to explain the origin of religion.
+This course familiarizes students with a variety of theoretical approaches and methods used in the study of religions, both currently and historically.
+It also highlights central issues that arise in studying religions from the academic perspective, including but not limited to: the difficulties of defining religion, the differences between “insider” and “outsider” perspectives, the challenges present in comparing religions, and attempts to explain the origin of religion.
 Three credit hours.

 RELS 3320 Christianity